 Community Improvement Plan

-The deadline for the 2018 Façade, Landscape & Signage Grant Program was September 28, 2018.
-Please check back for updates on the 2019 Program.
+The deadline for the 2019 Façade, Landscape & Signage Grant Program is October 31, 2019.
+Download the Application Form.

 The Community Improvement Plan (CIP) offers a suite of financial incentive programs to stimulate the revitalization of private properties in the Rideau-Sanders-Prescott CIP district.